-- 1. The Faculty Board, the Board of Examiners and the examiners may use the Student Portal and e-mail via the UM account for communications relating to teaching and exams. - 2.
-The Faculty Board, the Board of Examiners and the examiners may use the Student Portal and e-mail through the UM account to announce decisions. - 3.
-The student must regularly check his/her university e-mail address, the Faculty website and the digital learning environment.
+- The Faculty Board, the Board of Examiners and the examiners use the Student Portal and/or e-mail via the UM account for communications relating to teaching and exams. - 2.
+The Faculty Board, the Board of Examiners and the examiners use the Student Portal and/or e-mail through the UM account to announce decisions. - 3.
+The student must regularly check its university e-mail address, the Faculty website and the digital learning environment.
 Information disseminated via e-mail, the digital learning environment or the website will be assumed to be known.